tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/git.md

 ---
 title: "Git and GitHub for Version Control"
-description: "Git is an open source version control system (VCS) that has gained a lot of traction in the programming community"
+description: "Git is an open source version control system (VCS) that has gained a lot of traction in the programming community."
-keywords: "git, github, installation, software"
+keywords: "git, github, installation, software, configuration, versioning, account"
 date: 2020-11-11T22:02:51+05:30
 draft: false
 weight: 10